Trial of Alex Murdaugh: Indictment and arrest

-Murdaugh was arrested in July 2022 after the Colleton County Grand Jury issued an indictment charging him with two counts of murder and two counts of possession of a weapon during the commission of a violent crime in the deaths of his wife, Maggie, and of his son Paul.
+Murdaugh was arrested in July 2022 after a Colleton County grand jury issued an indictment charging him with two counts of murder and two counts of possession of a weapon during the commission of a violent crime in the deaths of Maggie and Paul.
 The indictment stated that Alex shot his wife with a rifle and his son with a shotgun.
 Murdaugh pleaded not guilty; prosecutors said they would seek life imprisonment without the possibility of parole, not the death penalty.

 Trial

-Murdaugh's trial began January 25, 2023, at the Colleton County Courthouse in Walterboro, South Carolina, with instructions from the judge and opening statements from the prosecution and defense.
+Murdaugh's trial began January 25, 2023, at the Colleton County Courthouse in Walterboro, with instructions from the judge and opening statements from the prosecution and defense.

+Creighton Waters, chief prosecutor for the grand jury, led the prosecuting team against Murdaugh.
+John Meadors, a Columbia attorney with extensive experience in murder trials, was hired by the Attorney General of South Carolina as part of the prosecuting team.
 Murdaugh was represented by Dick Harpootlian and Jim Griffin.
-The cases were overseen by Clifton Newman.
-Creighton Waters, chief prosecutor for the state grand jury, led the prosecuting team against Murdaugh.
-John Meadors, a Columbia attorney with extensive experience in murder trials, was hired by the Attorney General of South Carolina as part of the prosecuting team.
+The cases were overseen by Judge Clifton Newman.

 Defense counsel argued that the prosecution should be prohibited from asking questions related to Murdaugh's financial crimes but the judge overruled their objections and announced he would make a formal ruling on the matter on Thursday, February 2, 2023.
 The judge dismissed the jury early on Thursday, February 2, in order for the prosecution to present two witnesses who testified in chambers about Murdaugh's financial crimes.
 The judge said that he needed to hear more testimony privately before ruling whether these witnesses would be allowed to testify before the jury.